seamusgould/WhatsUpApp/doc/use-cases/find-activity.md

 5. User closes the app after finding an activity.

 **Extensions (or alternate flows):**
+1a.
+App fails to start
+1. User can restart or contact dev team

 4a.
 User wishes to view more activities
 1. The user can repeat steps 3-4 as long as they would like.